Canon 7D vs Zeiss ZX1

 Studio photographers will appreciate that the Canon 7D (unlike the ZX1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Zeiss websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Zeiss ZX1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 7D: